zentralopensource/zentral/docs/architecture/index.md

 **Asynchronous Processing**: Zentral uses asynchronous processing techniques, such as Celery, RabbitMQ and Google PubSub to handle incoming data and alerts.
 This approach ensures that the platform can handle large volumes of data and respond quickly to security events.

-**Storage Flexibility**: the platform supports a range of different technologies to store events, including Elasticsearch, Kinesis, Splunk, Humio, OpenSearch and Azure.
+**Storage Flexibility**: the platform supports a range of different technologies to store events, including Elasticsearch, Kinesis, Panther, Splunk, Humio, OpenSearch and Azure.
 This flexibility enables organizations to choose the database technology that best fits their needs and requirements.

 **RESTful API**: Zentral provides a RESTful API that enables developers to build custom integrations and extensions, as well as to automate tasks and workflows within the platform (e.g. reporting).